January 5, 2012

 Source: Kurzweil Music Systems — December 2009

-Love Never Dies, a continuation of the epic story of The Phantom of the Opera, will open in London’s West End at the Adelphi Theatre in March of 2009 … with Kurzweil’s new PC3K serving as a cornerstone of the musical production.
-Long a favorite of Broadway and stage productions worldwide, the Kurzweil K2600 had for years played a crucial role in both
+Love Never Dies, a continuation of the epic story of The Phantom of the Opera, will open in London’s West End at the Adelphi Theatre in March of 2009, with Kurzweil’s new PC3K serving as a cornerstone of the musical production.
+Long a favorite of Broadway and stage productions worldwide, the Kurzweil K2600 had for years played a crucial role in both the

 The story of Stevie Wonder’s technical challenge to Ray Kurzweil that ultimately motivates the inception of Kurzweil Music Systems.

 Video Source: Kurzweil Music Systems